Healthy Freezer Burritos packed with scrambled eggs, black beans, pepper, onions, and cheese make the best meal prep

 - Add hash browns: For some people, it's not a breakfast burrito if it doesn't have some hashbrowns.
 For an easy solution, just grab a bag of refrigerated hashbrowns (or defrosted frozen) and add them in as a layer in your burrito.
 Even if you plan on freezing them, I recommend adding them defrosted since they release liquid when they defrost initially and can lead to a soggy burrito.

 - Try new veggies: Peppers and onions work great but so do so many other veggies.
 Consider trying some shredded zucchini, diced broccoli, cauliflower rice, cooked spinach, or any other veggies you enjoy.
 We also love adding some diced drained tomatoes.

 - Taco seasoning: To really kick up the flavor, add some homemade or store-bought taco seasoning to your egg and bean mixture.

-- Add salsa: Salsa can be a great addition to these burritos but they can also cause the tortilla to get soggy.
+- Add salsa: Salsa can be a great addition to these burritos but it can also cause the tortilla to get soggy.
 If you plan on freezing these, I like to add the salsa once it is reheated to keep it from getting soggy.
 The only exception to this would be if you limit it to a really small amount and scramble it right into the eggs.

 Healthy Freezer Breakfast Burritos